When You Think You Can’t Do More, You Can

 Part of the reason I believe so strongly in others is that I have seen and felt what the human spirit could ultimately achieve in the right circumstances in many different life situations.

-Like I tell the students I coach, “you can always do more than you initially believed.”
+Like I tell the students I coach, “You can always do more than you initially believed.”
 Always.

 Leave nothing at the finish line of your most important life goals this year.
 Believe in your God-given gifts.
 He gave them to you for a reason.

 You can always do more than you initially believed.
-Sometimes you need to take that first step of faith regardless of how impossible a situation seems for God to guide you to the finish line.
+Sometimes, you need to take that first step of faith regardless of how impossible a situation seems for God to guide you to the finish line.

 Blessings,